 The first witness states:

-After the owner of Universal Y checked into the Trump Towers in New York, an executive officer came to him in the bar, appealing to him and saying, “We were discussing the possible sale of our product to be incorporated into your next project, but if we do this now, I'll cut an extra 5% off the per-unit-cost.”
+After the owner of Universal Y checked into Trump Towers in New York, an executive officer came to him in the bar, appealing to him and saying, “We were discussing the possible sale of our product to be incorporated into your next project, and if we do this now, I will cut an extra five percent off the per-unit cost.”

-And the owner said to him, “Sure, I'll come over and we can sign the paperwork.”
+And the owner said to him, “Sure, I will come over and we can sign the paperwork.”

-The executive answered, “Hey, while this is significant for us, and our product is both unique and superior to any possible alternative, it's not worth your time to come to sign this deal.
-Let's just shake on this, and tell your staff to approve the paperwork with an electronic signature, and we'll immediately start shipments.
-After all, this is just a minor issue for you, and when I tell my senior managers to make purchases, I just say ‘Go,’ and they go, and I need to talk to another, I just say, ‘Come,’ and he comes, and to my secretary , ‘Get me some coffee,’ and the secretary does it.”
+The executive answered, “While this is significant for us, and our product is both unique and superior to any alternative, it is not worth your time to come and sign this deal.
+Let us just shake on it, tell your staff to approve the paperwork with an electronic signature, and we will immediately start shipments.
+After all, when I tell one senior manager ‘Go,’ he goes, and when I tell another ‘Come,’ he comes, and when I say to my secretary, ‘Get me some coffee,’ the secretary does it.”

-When the owner heard him, he was amazed and said to those who followed him, “Wow, few people in America have such faith that they would engage in a business agreement on a handshake.
-Tonight, I'm having dinner at the Ritz, and a few others might drop by, but they'll just have to go to the bar next door.”
+When the owner heard him, he was amazed and said to those who followed him, “Few people in America have such faith that they would enter a business agreement on a handshake.”

-And the owner said to the executive, “We'll shake on this, and let's get get this product shipped.”
+And the owner said to the executive, “We will shake on this.
+Get the product shipped.”

 And the contract was entered into in that hour.